ansible-middleware/jws/README.md

 (This feature is validated and tested by the following [Molecule scenario](https://github.com/ansible-middleware/jws-ansible-playbook/tree/main/molecule/https) )

-## Overridng the default template for server.xml
+## Overriding the default template for server.xml

 The provided template for the server.xml.j2 covers the most basic use case of the server.
 It's most likely that a user will need to replace this template by its own, it order to deploy a fine-grained configuration, suiting one's use case.
 To do so, just change of this default variable: